-This pattern has a few more bells and whistles than most Resto-Vival Wearing History Patterns and includes the following:
+This pattern features a few more "bells & whistles" than most Resto-Vival Wearing History Patterns and includes the following:

 Upper Intermediate Difficulty.
 The body of this blouse is relatively easy, but shirring and setting the sleeves can be a bit tricky.
 Our newly made sewing instructions help illustrate the techniques needed.
 You may chose to keep a sewing book handy to help with techniques you are unfamiliar with.